Ramon Tikaram: Television and film

 In 1996–97, he played the recurring character of Ferdy Garcia in the BBC TV series This Life.
 A 10th-anniversary return of the show in 2006 was based on Ferdy's funeral, and Tikaram therefore did not appear.

 In 1997, Tikaram was offered a role in the Star Wars prequel trilogy, but refused because it required that he cut his hair.

 In October 2009, it was announced that Tikaram would appear in the BBC One soap opera EastEnders.
 He played the part of Qadim Shah, father of the established character Amira Shah.
 He appeared on-screen in the role from 17 December 2009 to 29 April 2010 in two stints, then returned on 6 September 2011 and 6 January 2012 for short appearances.

 He appeared as Prendahl in Game of Thrones in 2013.

+In 2013-2015, Tikaram played the part of Dom in Channel 4 sitcom Man Down.
 Tikaram also appeared as Inspector Victor Aziz in Pennyworth since it premiered in 2019.

+Tikaram also appeared as The Baker in Simon Davison's 2023 adaptation of Lewis Carroll's 'The Hunting of the Snark'.

 Voice acting and narration

 Tikaram provided voice acting for the character of Gabe Weller in the 2009 video game Dead Space: Extraction.

 In November 2012, he also provided the voice of World Eaters Captain Macer Varren for the Black Library audio drama Garro: Sword of Truth, part of the long-running Horus Heresy series.

 He lent his voice for Dorian in Dragon Age: Inquisition, Gein in the cancelled Legacy of Kain: Dead Sun, and Ravindra 'Rav' Chaudhry in Need for Speed Payback.

 He voiced the roles of Ozzy, Danby, and Second Officer Keen, characters in the 2018 video game Subnautica.

+In 2018, he took on the role of voicing Aatrox in the video game League of Legends as well as its auto battler counter part Teamfight Tactics.
+Tikaram continued this role when Aatrox was released in the card game Legends of Runeterra.

 Tikaram also voiced the role of Godrick The Grafted in the 2022 video game Elden Ring.
 Tikaram has also narrated a number of audiobooks.

 Tikaram voices the character Ramattra from the 2022 video game Overwatch 2.
+He had also narrated a number of Sleep Stories for the Calm app.